One year later, Governor Beshear reflects on the December 10th tornado’s effects on Dawson Springs - NewsBreak

 One year later, Governor Beshear reflects on the December 10th tornado’s effects on Dawson Springs

-KENTUCKY (WEHT) – This year, December 10th marks the 1-year anniversary of the devastation caused by a tornado that traveled for nearly 170 miles, leaving destruction in its wake.
+KENTUCKY (WEHT) – This year, December 10th marks one year since the devastation caused by a tornado that traveled for nearly 170 miles, leaving destruction in its wake.
 More than 50 lives were lost, forever changing the lives in many western Kentucky communities.

 Eyewitness News’ Brandon Bartlett was the only Tri-State television reporter allowed access to the President that day as Kentucky Governor Andy Beshear took him on a tour of what was once a large neighborhood.